 As trees in your yard grow taller, they can cast shadows over your collectors; so can the addition your neighbor puts on the house next door.
 A shady spot is no place for a device that’s trying to capture sunrays.
 Check for shading at least once a year.
 Check it at three points during the day: mid-morning, high noon and late afternoon.

 2 | Dust it off.

 Arizona is dry and dusty, so your collector might be collecting as much dust as sun.
 Dobbins tells us that there is not a whole lot of cleaning to be done.
 The rain will wash away the dust.
-A windy day with light rain may cause the panels to get spotty, but no so much that the sun cannot penetrate.
-"If the panels get caked on mud, spray reverse osmosis water and squeegee it off.
+A windy day with light rain may cause the panels to get spotty, but not so much that the sun cannot penetrate.
+“If the panels get caked on mud, spray reverse osmosis water and squeegee it off.
 Do not use hose water.
-It has too many minerals.
-If you are not comfortable getting on the roof, call us [Intelligent Design Plumbing] and we will be happy to inspect and clean them," says Dobbins.
+It has too many minerals,” says Dobbins.

 3 | Seal it tight.